FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 Earlier I buried the lead a bit.
 There aren't just 5 methods of searching, there are hundreds.
 Beyond the high-level categories I outlined above, each broad category itself contains methods and other variations.
-Methods can be applied to different fields such as the title, abstract, body, spans, etc..
+Methods can be applied to different fields such as the title, abstract, body, spans, etc.
 There is also a question of how and when they are applied.
 Below is a table of combinations currently supported

 | End Use Case   | Method Family | Technique / Model        | Field(s) Indexed          | Representation Type       | Scoring Type                          |